- Apparel brand minä founded by designer Akira Minagawa.

 - British fabric manufacturer Liberty London introduced fabrics designed by Akira Minagawa for its Autumn Winter 2010 Collection.

-- Launched a store, minä perhonen piece, focused on recycling fabric remnants.
+- Opened a store, minä perhonen piece, focused on recycling fabric remnants.

 - A minä perhonen dress was added to the permanent collection of The Kyoto Costume Institute.